Forums

 • Companies going through a merger can sync multiple Zendesk tickets to one Jira instance.
 You can also sync one Zendesk ticket to multiple Jira instances.

-• You can sync user fields, statuses, and issue priority between Jira and Zendesk in order to help teams prioritize what gets attention first.
+• Sync user fields, statuses, and work item priority between Jira and Zendesk to help teams prioritize what gets attention first.

-• You can sync Elements Connect fields with different key values in Zendesk; this also includes syncing custom fields.
-For instance, you can display the remote Jira issue link in a Zendesk custom field.
+• Sync Elements Connect fields with different key values in Zendesk.
+This includes syncing custom fields.
+For instance, you can display the remote Jira work item link in a Zendesk custom field.

 Interested in learning more about how Exalate integrates Jira and Zendesk?
 Reach out so we can discuss your use case.